AcademySoftwareFoundation/EncodingGuidelines/OtherFfmpegArgs.md

 TODO - Provide some examples of speed improvement, as well as a sample command line.

 ## ffmpeg help

-If you find the below to be too terse, [ffimprovisr](https://amiaopensource.github.io/ffmprovisr/) is a great resource to find more friendly descriptions/examples of common ffmpeg use-cases.

 | | |
 | ffmpeg -formats | list all file formats |